Recognizing the Signs of Impaired Tissue Perfusion in Trauma Patients

 Distal Pulses: Impaired Tissue Perfusion Assessment

-Limb trauma may result in decrease distal perfusion because of swelling or impaired circulation, but it may also be an indication of hypovolemia or decreased cardiac output.
-In an emergency situation, pulses closer to the heart, such as the carotid, are used to assess for a pulse.
-Remember this from basic life support training; we check the carotid for a pulse before starting CPR.
+Limb trauma may result in decreased distal perfusion because of swelling or impaired circulation, but it may also indicate hypovolemia or decreased cardiac output.
+In an emergency, pulses closer to the heart, such as the carotid, are used to assess for a pulse.
+Remember this from basic life support training: we check the carotid for a pulse before starting CPR.

-Assessing and documenting distal pulses and monitoring trends or changes is essential in assessing distal perfusion.
+Assessing and documenting distal pulses and monitoring trends or changes are essential in assessing distal perfusion.
 Assess the radial and pedal artery pulses as a regular part of the physical assessment.
-Assess pulses distal to the site of injury for limb injury or vascular injury that affect that limb.
-It may be necessary to mark the area where the pulse is found to perform consistent assessments in that area, especially for pedal pulses.
-A doppler may be necessary to confirm circulation to the area if the pulse is not palpable.
+Assess pulses distal to the site of injury for limb injury or vascular injury that affects that limb.
+It may be necessary to mark the area where the pulse is found to perform consistent assessments, especially for pedal pulses.
+A Doppler may be necessary to confirm circulation to the area if the pulse is not palpable.

 Ask yourself...